Last Update: January 9, 2019

-DO I HAVE TO BE A NATIVE SPEAKER?
+DO I HAVE TO BE A NATIVE SPEAKER TO TEACH ENGLISH?

 Being a native speaker will definitely play in your advantage but it’s also possible to teach a language that isn’t your mother tongue.
 Show your language skills during the interview and if you’re level is as good as that of a native speaker, you’ll get accepted.

 A little tip if you’re not a native speaker: I always mention that I’ve been learning and speaking English since my childhood and I emphasize my ESL teaching experiences more than the fact that I’m from a country where English isn’t the official language.
-During my interview I could prove that I had a native level and I got hired for the job!
+During my interview I could prove that I have a native level and I got hired for the job!

 And finally, the moment you’ve been waiting for: